SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: Introduction

 The main novelty of this paper is the second part, where we study the SDE $ X_t = X_0 + \int_0^t b(s, X_s) \di s + W_t $ from a different point of view, in particular we look into the dynamics of the process itself.
-One natural question to ask, which is well understood in the classical Stroock-Varadhan case where $b$ is a locally bounded function, is the equivalence between the solution to the martingale problem and the solution in law of the SDE.
+One natural question to ask, which is well understood in the classical Stroock-Varadhan case where $b$ is a locally bounded function, is the equivalence between the solution to the martingale problem and the solution in law (i.e.\ weak solution) of the SDE.
 In the case of SDEs with distributional coefficients, the first challenging problem is to define a suitable notion of solution of the SDE, and then to study well-posedness of that equation.
 To this aim, we start in Section \ref{sc:weakDir} by showing that the solution to the martingale problem is a weak Dirichlet process, for which we identify the martingale component in its canonical decomposition, see Proposition \ref{pr:Mf} and Remark \ref{rm:A}.
 We then introduce in Section \ref{sc:generalisedSDE} our notion of solution for the SDE, involving a `local time' operator which plays the role of the integral $\int_0^t b(s, X_s) \di s$ and involving weak Dirichlet processes.
-In Theorem \ref{thm:cr} we show that a solution to the martingale problem is also a solution to the SDE.
-In a slightly restricted framework, in Proposition \ref{pr:Xfqv} we obtain the converse result, hence providing the equivalence result of SDEs and martingale problems for distributional drifts.
+Under further mild assumptions on $b$, for example if it has compact support, in Theorem \ref{thm:cr} we show that a solution to the martingale problem is also a solution to the SDE.
+In a slightly more restricted framework, in Proposition \ref{pr:Xfqv} we obtain the converse result, hence providing the equivalence result of SDEs and martingale problems for distributional drifts, see Corollary \ref{cor:Xsoliff}.
 Those results extend \cite[Propositions 6.7 and 6.10]{russo_trutnau07} stated in dimension 1 and in the case of time-homogeneous coefficients.

+A typical example of drift $b$ for which all our results are valid, arises when $b$ is a quenched realization of an independent noise $\dot B_x(\omega)$, which is a generalised random field whose trajectories are the divergence of a $(1-\beta)$-H\"older continuous functions $x\mapsto B_x(\omega)$ for some $\beta\in(0,\frac12)$, cut with a smooth function with compact support.
+These models arise when describing the motion of particles propagating in an irregular medium, see \cite{seignourel1998processus} and references therein.
+The class of these noises is large and in dimension $d=1$ it includes for instance (bi)fractional, multi-fractional Brownian ones, etc, with Hurst index greater than $\frac12$, to be cut so that they have compact support.